open-sdg/open-sdg/docs/indicator-configuration.md

 ### sources

-_Optional_: This setting can be used to control the content of the "Sources" tab on indicator pages.
+_Optional_: This setting can be used to store details about the sources of data for an indicator.
+These can be displayed by having an item in your [metadata_tabs site configuration](configuration.md#metadata_tabs) with a `scope` of `sources_alt`.
 It can contain any number of source items, each of which can have any of the following fields:

 * organisation
 * periodicity